-Does anyone else recall when “conversion” meant a customer purchased something, and not one of the dozens of other definitions of the term that folks keep piling on to make themselves feel better?
+Does anyone else recall when conversion meant a customer purchased something, and not one of the dozens of other definitions of the term that folks keep piling on to make themselves feel better?
 The earliest article on conversion rates I’ve found on the web goes back to 1993, in a piece on AdWeek about infomercials and direct mail.
-The earliest I’ve found elsewhere goes back to David Ogilvy in the 1950s.
-In both, “conversion” meant someone buying something.
-That’s it.
-Everything else was an action, a response, a lead, but never a conversion.
+The earliest analog example I’ve found comes from David Ogilvy in the 1950s.
+In both, conversion meant “someone buying something”.
+Everything else was an action, a response, or a lead, but never a conversion.

-I’m guessing that wasn’t enough for some people.
-Maybe they couldn’t accept that all of their work wasn’t getting accolades, the responses didn’t matter to the higher-ups, or it could be they just didn’t feel validation.
+Perhaps responses didn’t matter to the executive team or actions just weren’t validating, so you hopped on the conversion bandwagon.
 “But I’m converting them from one thing to another!” they cried.
 OK, fine, in the literal sense of the word “convert”, but what you’ve actually done is co-opt a well-known and accepted term for your own benefit.
-The primary factor behind conversion started shifting from “customer who makes a purchase” to “lead” and then sure enough, one-by-one every action you can imagine a visitor can take on a website became a conversion.
+The definition of conversion began to shift.
+First from “customer who makes a purchase” to “lead”.
+Next, one-by-one, every action you can imagine a visitor taking on a website became a conversion.
 Have you looked at what passes for a conversion today?
-I’ll be right back after I skim a dozen sales & marketing blogs…

 - Added something to the “shopping cart”